Statement of Teaching Philosophy

 University:

-• Craft & Education (Adelphi University: Garden City, NY)
+• Elements of Art, Spirit, Healing, and Play (Adelphi University: Garden City, NY)

 • Waldorf and Reggio Emilia Education (Adelphi University)